Syllabus

 7. COURSE Outline/UNITS

-UNIT 1 (Week 1): Introducing Business Organizations & Their Real World Contexts
+UNIT 1 (Week 1 – September 6, 2024): Introducing Business Organizations & Real-World Contexts

-UNIT 2 (Week 2): The Basic Concepts Of Business Organizations
+UNIT 2 (Week 2 – September 13, 2024): The Basic Concepts Of Business Organizations

 You will be introduced to some of the themes that recur throughout the course.
 These themes should constitute helpful reference points as you go through the materials.

-UNIT 3 (WEEK 3): Partnerships
+UNIT 3 (WEEK 3 – September 20, 2024): Partnerships

 In this unit some of the principal legal characteristics of the partnership as a business form will be reviewed.
 This will lead to highlighting some of the key differences, from a legal and a practical point of view, between partnerships and corporations.

-UNIT 4 (WEEK 4 & 5): Corporate Personhood – Some Issues And Problems
+UNIT 4 (WEEK 4 & 5 – September 27, 2024 & October 11, 2024): Corporate Personhood – Some Issues And Problems

 This unit will be devoted to exploring some of the limitations and conundrums, both legal and practical, which arise out of the assignment of “personhood” to the corporation and how does the law deal with them.

-UNIT 5 (weeks 6 & 7): Corporate Obligations
+UNIT 5 (weeks 6 & 7 – October 18, 2024 & October 25, 2024 ): Corporate Obligations

-UNIT 6 (week 8 & 9): The Legal Architecture of Business Governance
+UNIT 6 (weeks 8 & 9 – November 1, 2024 & November 8, 2024): The Legal Architecture of Business Governance

 In this unit the general structure of the board/ management-shareholder relationship and, in particular, how and to what extent management is subject to the direction of, and accountable to, the shareholders will be considered.
 These issues involve investigations of the nature of the corporate constitution and the internal architecture contemplated as the norm by corporate law.
 The extent to which, by contract or otherwise, that architecture may be modified will also be considered.

-The student will also go into some detail about corporate directors, their qualifications, disqualifications, election and removal and their compensation; and the “principle” of “majority rule” as well as its limits.
+We will also go into some detail about corporate directors, their qualifications, disqualifications, election and removal and their compensation; and the “principle” of “majority rule” as well as its limits.

-UNIT 7 (WEEKS 10 & 11): The (Fiduciary) Obligations of Corporate Management
+UNIT 7 (WEEKS 10 & 11 – November 15, 2024 & November 22, 2024): The (Fiduciary) Obligations of Corporate Management

 In this unit the legal and fiduciary obligations of management and directors; the scope of those obligations and to whom they are owed; and the constraints and limitations on those powers shall be examined.
-The second assignment will be due at the end of this Unit.
+The assignment will be due at the end of this Unit.

-UNIT 8 (WEEKS 12 & 13): Majority Power & Protecting Minority Interests
+UNIT 8 (WEEKS 12 & 13 – November 29, 2024 & December 6, 2024): Majority Power & Protecting Minority Interests

 In this unit the variety of statutory provisions enacted with a view to protecting minority interests will be examined.
 There will be reference to some contractual arrangements that might be adopted towards this end.
-You will also consider the role of government and the securities regulatory authorities.
+You will also consider the role of government and the securities regulatory authorities